 INDEMNIFICATION

-Except to the extent that MEH is entitled to indemnification from Peoples with respect to the same pursuant to Section 14.2, MEH shall indemnify, defend and hold Peoples and its directors, officers, employees, agents and affiliates harmless from and against any and all liabilities, claims, suits, causes of actions, assessments, proceedings, costs, expenses, losses, damages, fees, judgments, orders, of any and every kind (including without limitation fines and penalties, interest, litigation costs, reasonable attorneys' fees, experts' fees and court costs) they may sustain, incur, or pay (collectively, the “Peoples Damages”) that are proximately caused by (a) a material breach of (i) any representation or warranty of MEH or (ii) an obligation, agreement or covenant of MEH hereunder or (b) any willful misconduct or gross negligence by MEH..
+Except to the extent that MEH is entitled to indemnification from Peoples with respect to the same pursuant to Section 14.2, MEH shall indemnify, defend and hold Peoples and its directors, officers, employees, agents and affiliates harmless from and against any and all liabilities, claims, suits, causes of actions, assessments, proceedings, costs, expenses, losses, damages, fees, judgments, orders, of any and every kind (including without limitation fines and penalties, interest, litigation costs, reasonable attorneys' fees, experts' fees and court costs) they may sustain, incur, or pay (collectively, the “Peoples Damages”) arising directly or indirectly from or relating to (a) a breach of (i) any representation or warranty of MEH or (ii) any material obligation, agreement or covenant of MEH hereunder or (b) that arise out of or result from any action or inaction by MEH or any of its affiliates related to this Agreement that is inconsistent with, or in excess of, the authority granted to MEH hereunder or (c) that arise out of or result from any negligent act or omission or any willful misconduct by MEH.

-Peoples shall hold defend, hold harmless and indemnify MEH and its members, managers, officers, employees, agents, subagents and affiliates from and against any and all liabilities, claims, suits, causes of actions, assessments, proceedings, costs, expenses, losses, damages, fees, judgments, orders, of any and every kind (including without limitation fines and penalties, interest, litigation costs, reasonable attorneys' fees, experts' fees and court costs) ("MEH Damages") arising directly or indirectly from or relating to (i) this Agreement, or the services and transactions contemplated hereby, or its execution, delivery or performance, including without limitation MEH's actions or omissions in its capacity as Hub administrator, unless in each case such MEH Damages are proximately caused by the gross or the wilful misconduct of such indemnified party, (ii) any negligent or willful acts, errors, or omissions of Peoples or its employees, (iii) a material breach of (a) any representation or warranty of Peoples hereunder or (b) any obligation, agreement or covenant of Peoples hereunder, or (iv) MEH’s compliance with any instruction from Peoples.
+Except to the extent that Peoples is entitled to indemnification from MEH with respect to the same pursuant to Section 14.1, Peoples shall indemnify, defend and hold harmless MEH and its members, managers, officers, employees, agents, subagents and affiliates from and against any and all liabilities, claims, suits, causes of actions, assessments, proceedings, costs, expenses, losses, damages, fees, judgments, orders, of any and every kind (including without limitation fines and penalties, interest, litigation costs, reasonable attorneys' fees, experts' fees and court costs) (collectively the "MEH Damages") arising directly or indirectly from or relating to (i) any negligent or willful acts, errors, or omissions of Peoples or its employees, (ii) a breach of (a) any representation or warranty of Peoples hereunder or (b) any material obligation, agreement or covenant of Peoples hereunder, or (iii) MEH’s compliance with any instruction from Peoples.

 Any Person or Persons entitled to indemnification hereunder is referred to (individually or collectively) as an “Indemnified Party” and any Person or Persons obligated to indemnify hereunder is referred to (individually or collectively) as an “Indemnifying Party” and the Peoples Damages and the MEH Damages, as the case may be, are referred to as “Indemnifiable Losses”.